Rulo

 Also known as: topspin smash, looping overhead(term used as-is across languages)

-A rulo is an overhead smash hit with heavy topspin instead of a flat or sliced strike, producing a ball that clears the net with margin and then kicks forward hard and low after the bounce — a safer alternative to a flat smash when the lob sits up but a clean por tres angle to the glass isn't available.
+A rulo is an overhead smash hit with heavy topspin instead of a flat or sliced strike.
+This produces a ball that clears the net with margin and then kicks forward hard and low after the bounce.
+This means a safer alternative to a flat smash when the lob sits up but a clean por tres angle to the glass isn't available.

-Where the bandeja and víbora rely on a high-to-low slice and the flat smash relies on raw pace, the rulo uses topspin: the racquet brushes up and through the ball rather than across or flat-through it.
-That extra net clearance margin matters because a rulo does not need the precise glass-contact height a por tres requires to be effective — its danger comes from the bounce itself.
+Where the bandeja and víbora rely on a high-to-low slice and the flat smash relies on raw pace, the rulo uses topspin.
+This means the racquet brushes up and through the ball rather than across or flat-through it.
+That extra net clearance margin matters.
+This is because a rulo does not need the precise glass-contact height a por tres requires to be effective.
+This means its danger comes from the bounce itself.
 A heavily topspun ball dips sharply after crossing the net and then explodes forward off the court surface, arriving lower and faster than the defending pair expects from the ball's flight.

-Mechanically, the rulo starts from the same overhead platform as a flat smash but the racquet path changes: contact is slightly earlier and more in front of the body, the face closes gradually through the strike rather than staying flat, and the follow-through finishes high and extended out in front instead of the abbreviated finish of a bandeja.
+Mechanically, the rulo starts from the same overhead platform as a flat smash but the racquet path changes.
+This means contact is slightly earlier and more in front of the body, the face closes gradually through the strike rather than staying flat.
+The follow-through finishes high and extended out in front instead of the abbreviated finish of a bandeja.
 The wrist pronates through contact to generate the forward roll rather than snapping laterally as it does on a víbora.

-The rulo earns its place in the overhead arsenal on lobs that are clearly smashable but where the player is slightly out of position for a precise por tres line, or wants more margin over the net because the contact point is not perfectly set.
+The rulo earns its place in the overhead arsenal on lobs that are clearly smashable but where the player is slightly out of position for a precise por tres line, or wants more margin over the net.
+This is because the contact point is not perfectly set.
 Because the topspin ball dips on its own, it forgives a swing that would otherwise sail long if hit flat.
-It is also a useful surprise weapon against a net pair set up for a flatter pace — the extra forward kick off the bounce catches them reaching low a beat later than expected.
+It is also a useful surprise weapon against a net pair set up for a flatter pace.
+This means the extra forward kick off the bounce catches them reaching low a beat later than expected.

-On a lob that sits up just inside the baseline but slightly behind him, the player rolls a rulo over the net with heavy topspin — it dips inside the service line and skids forward hard, beating the net player before they can get the racquet down.
+On a lob that sits up just inside the baseline but slightly behind him, the player rolls a rulo over the net with heavy topspin.
+This means it dips inside the service line and skids forward hard, beating the net player before they can get the racquet down.

 Why it matters